This page tells you about the chemotherapy drug cisplatin and its possible side effects. There is information about

 - Bruising more easily due to a drop in platelets – you may have nosebleeds, bleeding gums after brushing your teeth, or lots of tiny red spots or bruises on your arms or legs (known as petechia)

 - Feeling or being sick can be severe – it may begin a few hours after treatment and last for a few days.
-It is usually possible to control this side effect with anti sickness injections and tablets but if you are still being sick, tell your doctor or nurse
+It is usually possible to control this side effect with anti sickness injections and tablets.
+If you are still being sick, tell your doctor or nurse

 - Cisplatin can cause kidney damage – you will have blood tests before your treatment, to make sure your kidneys are able to cope with the drug.
-To help prevent damage it is important to drink plenty of water and you will have fluids into your vein before and after your treatment
+To help prevent damage it is important to drink plenty of water.
+You will also have fluids into your vein before and after your treatment for several hours

 - You may have some hearing loss, especially with high pitched sounds

 Between 1 and 10 in every 100 people have one or more of these effects.